Frederic-vW/arte/README.md

 ## arte - easy download
 If you can't access [arte TV](https://www.arte.tv/) at your current location, this repo may help.
-It contains two *independent* tools:
+It contains three *independent* tools:
 - a Python-3 command line script
 - a Firefox extension
+- a Chromium/Chrome script (Tampermonkey)

 The simple idea is that, although the URL you are browsing, for instance